miekg/cf/cmd/cfgroup/cfgroup.1.md

 or may not be of use to you.

 Cfgroup lists hostnames that are part of specified groups.
-Data sources are group.cf, functionals.cf, promises.cf and schedule.cf.
+Data sources are group.cf, functionals.cf and  promises.cf.
 If *GROUP*s are given on the command line the members of those groups are printed.

-For find those files the following algorithm is used:
+For finding those files the following algorithm is used:

 * if the cwd is inside a git repository and the basename is called 'cfengine' it will use the files from the current git repository.
 * if the cwd is not in a cfengine git repository **cfgroup** will try /var/cfengine.
-* if `-i` is specified, use _those_ file.
+* if `-i` is specified, use _those_ files.

 Options are: